Igor Link / Shutterstock.com

 2011: Imogen Thomas and Ryan Giggs Affair Scandal

 Ryan Giggs is no stranger to controversy.
-In fact, 11 years after the 2011 affair scandal, he had to seek legal counsel to defend him against charges relating to his ex-girlfriend and her sister.
+In fact, 11 years after the 2011 affair scandal, he had to seek legal counsel to defend himself against charges relating to his ex-girlfriend and her sister.
 However, in 2011, he destroyed his "family man" image when he had a seven-month affair with model and television host, Imogen Thomas.
 Thomas gushed about the affair, sharing details with a tabloid without revealing Giggs' name.
-However, it became clear whom she was speaking of, particularly because his legal team had put a gagging order in place to stop further details from emerging.
+However, it became clear whom she was speaking of, particularly because his legal team had put a gag order in place to stop further details from emerging.
 Giggs had been profiting from his clean, family man image and the affair scandal cost him—and not just his reputation.
 The scandal affected his pockets, too.

 2013: Luis Suárez Biting Scandal

 Luis Suarez of Uruguay reacts during the 2014 FIFA World Cup Brazil in the photo above.
 You'd think a single biting scandal would prevent the player from using his chompers during football matches but alas, Suarez is a biter.
 Controversy follows this player as he's also been accused of cheating and displaying racist behavior.
-Suarez had already been suspended following two bites, had already denied and apologized, yet still, in 2014, Suarez went ahead and bit Giorgio Chiellini on the shoulder during the World Cup, leaving a noticeable mark.
+Suarez had already been suspended following two bites, yet still, in 2014, Suarez went ahead and bit Giorgio Chiellini on the shoulder during the World Cup, leaving a noticeable mark.
 The referee didn't catch it in the moment despite the glaring bite-sized evidence on Chiellini's shoulder.

 2014: Franck Ribery and Karim Benzema Prostitute Scandal

-Franck Ribery and Karim Benzema of France clash with Scott Barker of England in 2012, demonstrating one aspect of their comradery.
+Franck Ribery and Karim Benzema of France clashed with Scott Barker of England in 2012, demonstrating one aspect of their comradery.
 However, the 2014 scandal that rocked headlines highlighted a type of perverse comradery experienced off the field.
 In France, prostitution is legal but only if the sex worker is at least 18 years old.
 Additionally, the age of consent in France is 16 years old.
 However, Ribery and Benzema engaged with an underage prostitute, when she was 16 and 17 respectively.
 The two footballers made headlines during the time but a Paris court ended up dropping the charges.

 2015: Tom Brady Deflation Scandal

 Known as "Deflategate," the Tom Brady scandal involved deflated footballs.
 Essentially, the scandal centered around the New England Patriots, who were accused of deflating game footballs at Tom Brady's request.
-Apparently, he had a preference for slightly less deflated footballs because of the softer, easier-to-grip feel they afford.
+Apparently, he had a preference for slightly less inflated footballs because of the softer, easier-to-grip feel they afford.
 There was a surprise inflation check that seemed to confirm these suspicions and there were two years of investigation, which cost the National Football League over $20M.
 In the end, Brady was suspended for four games but the NFL faced criticism for the way it handled the event and their poor standards for discipline.
 Brady's reputation was hardly touched as he later went on to be inducted into the Hall of Fame.

 2015: FIFA Corruption Scandal

-The FIFA corruption scandal shone light on the underbelly of the organization, highlighting several crimes, including money laundering, fraud, and bribery.
+The FIFA corruption scandal shone a light on the underbelly of the organization, highlighting several crimes, including money laundering, fraud, and bribery.
 The US Department of Justice confirmed that a total of nine FIFA officials were indicted on charges related to wire fraud, money laundering, and racketeering conspiracy.
 Attorney General Lynch was quoted as saying, "The indictment alleges corruption that is rampant, systemic, and deep-rooted both abroad and here in the United States."
 As a result of these events and the scrutiny placed on the organization, FIFA President, Sepp Blatter, resigned.

 2022: Qatar World Cup Bidding Scandal